 Town of Maynard Charter

 The charter affirms the town’s right to conduct our local government within the Commonwealth of Massachusetts in accordance with the Home Rule Amendments of the Constitution.

-Please note that Maynard’s Charter is currently under a periodic review that commenced on August 1, 2011.
+Maynard’s Charter undergoes periodic review.
+The last review was completed in 2013.
 For information on this process please visit the Charter Review Committee page.

 Open Meeting Law

 Except in an emergency, a notice of every meeting of any governmental body shall be filed with the Town Clerk of the town in which the body acts, and a notice or a copy thereof shall, at least forty-eight hours prior to such meeting, be publicly posted in the office of the Town Clerk.

 The notice shall be printed in easily readable type and shall contain the date, time and place of such meeting.
 Such filings and postings shall be the responsibility of the officer calling such meeting.
 Please include a phone number where you can be reached and submit to the Town Clerk, to assure proper posting.
 Meeting postings may also be emailed at email@example.com

 Except in cases of emergency, do not meet on holidays, election days or during town meetings.